Beware of unproven Alzheimer’s medications

 Huperzine A (HOOP-ur-zeen) is a moss extract used in traditional Chinese medicine.
 It’s marketed as a treatment for Alzheimer’s disease because it has properties similar to cholinesterase inhibitors, which are a type of FDA-approved Alzheimer’s medications.

-The huperzine A that’s currently being sold are unregulated and manufactured with no uniform standards.
+The huperzine A that’s currently being sold is unregulated and manufactured with no uniform standards.
 Taking these dietary supplements could increase the risks of serious side effects, especially if used in combination with FDA-approved Alzheimer’s drugs.

 Research has also found that a high intake of omega-3s could reduce the risk of dementia or cognitive decline.
 This might be because omega-3s are good for the heart and blood vessels, have anti-inflammatory effects, and support and protect nerve cell membranes.